yinzhida/vue-crop/README.md

 # vue-crop
 a simple vue component of croper,  Decoupling with Images, The maximum minimum aspectRatio value can be set.

+## install & use
+npm install --save vue-crop-simple

+    import VueCrop from 'vue-crop-simple';
+    Vue.use(VueCrop);

 ## props:
 + ### initRect
     Object